hapax/hapax.github.io/assets/reality.md

 If I ask you to imagine a scientist, one of two stock types is likely to pop into your head.
-The first type is the industrious labrat, complete with white coat, safety goggles, and gloves, maybe peering into a microscope or wielding a pipette.
+The first type is the industrious labrat, complete with white coat, safety goggles, and pale blue latex gloves, maybe peering into a microscope or wielding a pipette.
 These are the props of a scientist if we believe the canonical stereotype, the one we see in films, television, books, and really everywhere in popular culture.
-But whatever its flaws, this stereotype has one saving grace: it is democratic.
+But whatever its flaws, this stereotype has one saving grace: it's democratic.
 Everyone can aspire to wear a labcoat and look through a microscope.

 The second stock type doesn't wear a labcoat, and is more likely to be sporting, I don't know, a turtleneck